israrkhan-cys/Data_Structures/README.md

 This single Google Drive Coantians alot of learning materials  which will help you throught the course it has DSA Notes ,Practice Questions, Coding sheets etc. So must check this Out.

-For Exams Must practice as much as you can from the excel sheet of different topics.
+> **Pro Tip:** For exams, practice extensively from the Excel sheet and solve as many problems as possible for each topic.

 ## Repository Structure